reald/uv-k5-firmware-custom/README.md

-# Open Quansheng UV-K5/K6/5R version 1 firmware with 2m and 70cm ARDF support
+S# Open Quansheng UV-K5/K6/5R version 1 firmware with 2m and 70cm ARDF support

 This is all based on [egzumer custom firmware](https://github.com/egzumer/uv-k5-firmware-custom)!